franceswilliams/EvictionsFinalProject/Project_Proposal.md

           - Stacked bar chart (or line graph) of discrepancy between eviction filing rates and eviction rates, by neighborhood

-  - Analyses
+      - Analytic

           - Dynamic maps of each predictor and eviction rate by neighborhood/census tract, over time

+          - (If time permits) Neighborhood-level evictions by gentrification indices (external dataset)

+### Anticipated Challenges

+  - Integration of existing R and GIS knowledge to create cohesive, self-explanatory geographic visualizations

+  - Missing data across multiple datasets in use - making sure that:

+      - Models are comparable given potential for different missing data structures

+      - Models are interpretable both in aggregate across NYC and for specific Census Tracts

+      - Addressing the fact that our data exist across time - how do we model predictor-outcome relationship from 2000-2016?

 ### Planned Timeline